The Brachycephalic Dog – Management of the Airway

 BVSc(Hons) GCert(U/S)

-Melissa has completed further post graduate training in soft tissue surgery, emergency medicine and endocrinology through Massey University, New Zealand.
-Melissa has a Graduate Certificate in Small Animal Abdominal Ultrasound through Melbourne University.
+Her interests include clinical leadership and staff development, emergency medicine, soft tissue surgery and canine reproduction.
+Melissa is an accredited Stress Free Veterinary Professional with Stress Free Pets.
+Melissa has undergone further surgical training and mentoring to be able to perform brachycephalic airway surgery at EHVH.
+Melissa has also completed further post graduate training in soft tissue surgery, emergency medicine and endocrinology through Massey University, New Zealand.
+She enjoys learning and is currently studying a Graduate Certificate in Small Animal Abdominal Ultrasound through Melbourne University.